isabella232/Hackathon-4/Singapore/README.md

 1. Run `Get-ExecutionPolicy` to validate Execution policy is set to RemoteSigned or Bypass.
     1. If not set correctly Run `Set-ExecutionPolicy` using the parameter RemoteSigned or Bypass.
 1. Run `Get-Module -ListAvailable *Rubrik*` to validate that the correct modules are installed.
-    1. Run `Install-Module -Name Rubrik -Scope CurrentUser` to download the module from the PowerShell Gallery.
+    1. Run `Install-Module -Name Rubrik -Scope CurrentUser -Force` to download the module from the PowerShell Gallery.
 Note that the first time you install from the remote repository it may ask you to first trust the repository.
     1. Run `Install-Module -Name AsBuiltReport.Rubrik.CDM -Scope CurrentUser` to download the module from the PowerShell Gallery.

 ### Connecting to the Rubrik Cluster